-Hela Wozniak-Kay is a catalyst who connects trailblazing women with each other, so they can thrive and grow their businesses and brands, one sparkling connection at a time.
+Hela is The Connectress.
+A charismatic catalyst who connects women brimming with entrepreneurial spirit, so they can fly a little higher to grow their businesses and build their brands.
+One sparkling connection at a time.

 Hela cut her teeth working with some of the most challenging agencies in London, learning how to deliver exactly the right service to a suite of demanding clients and high profile brands, which provided her with a framework to step into the shoes of a brand owner.

-At Sister Snog she has be instrumental in creating an environment where business women connect, thrive and truly prosper.
-All members are hand picked.
-An eclectic mix who all have the same thing in common - the burning desire to get on with life and business and connect with as many like-minded people to help deliver their goals.
+Sister Snog exists to be a living example of the soft revolution for women who have burning desire to get on with life and business and connect with as many like-minds to help deliver their goals.
 And then some.

 Hela is in daily contact with a cross section of business women so she both understands the challenges of being a small business owner and the challenges small business owners face.
 And conquer.
 On a daily basis.